 There are also ways to block out noise, instead of suffering in silence.

 Most of the noise-related complaints people make tend to be about furniture being dragged in the unit upstairs, the sound of running feet, the playing of loud music or musical instruments and renovation noise.

-That is according to Lim Lan Yuan, principal master mediator at the Law Ministry’s Community Mediation Centre, who works with the HDB to mediate between neighbours.
+That is according to Lim Lan Yuan, principal master mediator at the Law Ministry’s Community Mediation Centre (CMC), who helps mediate neighbour dispute cases registered at the CMC.